-Apple watch is here!
-Today, as predicted, Apple announced the launch of its much-anticipated and discussed Apple Watch at today’s Special Event (‘Spring forward’) which finished fifteen minutes ago.
+Today, as predicted, Apple announced that Apple Watch is here!
+The much-anticipated and discussed device was launched at today’s Special Event (‘Spring forward’) which finished fifteen minutes ago.
 It’s always an anti-climax for me when the invitees start getting up to go off and try out the beautiful, innovative new stuff that’s just been demonstrated onstage, leaving me watching them on my screen (which then, rather curtly, goes blank without so much as a “That’s all, folks!”).

 The Apple Watch comes in two sizes (38mm & 42mm – that’s 1.5 inches and 1.7 inches) and three versions: Apple Watch Sport (aluminium), Apple Watch (stainless steel) and the limited edition Apple Watch Edition (18 carat yellow or rose gold).